stijnimaging/ExploreDTI_scripts/README.md

 # ExploreDTI_scripts
 This repository holds several explanations of ExploreDTI scripts.
+* Note that several scripts need editing depending on your data!!
-With help from the ExploreDTI forum; https://groups.google.com/forum/#!forum/e_dti Also credits to the Cardiff; http://sites.cardiff.ac.uk/cubric/cubric-users/user-documentation/mri-resources/mri-how-to/using-exploredti-via-the-command-line/
+* With help from the ExploreDTI forum; https://groups.google.com/forum/#!forum/e_dti
+* Also credits to the Cardiff; http://sites.cardiff.ac.uk/cubric/cubric-users/user-documentation/mri-resources/mri-how-to/using-exploredti-via-the-command-line/

 ## For batch analysing tracts:
 ```